 ESD is a training method that aims to increase the efficiency of energy metabolism to improve your performance.
+To ESD is a training method that aims to increase the efficiency of energy metabolism to improve your performance.
 To understand how it works, you must first understand how the human body produces energy.
-There are three physiological systems that work together throughout training to produce energy;
+Three physiological systems work together throughout training to produce energy;

 FIRST GEAR | Anaerobic Alactic (immediate energy).
 This is the fastest and most powerful system.
 This system works without oxygen, doesn’t produce lactic acid and lasts for 0:01 – 0:30 seconds.